"On This Date in History" Calendar

 Thom and Kennedy were both awarded the Navy and Marine Corps Medal.

-Read about the sinking of PT-109 in the Smithsonian Magaizine article: "Remembering PT-109" via the link below.
+Read about the sinking of PT-109 in the Smithsonian Magazine article: "Remembering PT-109" via the link below.
+And learn more about JFK via the National Park Service site - link below.